 Learners of a foreign language can comprehend the language that they are listening to if they understand the pronunciation features of the language.
 Such an understanding can also help them produce the language more accurately, although learners do not necessarily pronounce the foreign language like its native speakers.
-It is well enough if other people understand what they are talking about.1 the target language has the same form.
+It is well enough if other people understand what they are talking about.

+It becomes important thing to study for people who interested in second language acquisition.
+When the second language learner learns English there will be two kinds of possible transfer that might occur.
+The first, it happen when the transfer makes learning easier, and may occur when both the native language and the target language has the same form.
 For example, both French and English have the word table, which can have the same meaning in both languages.
 Second, negative transfer, (also known as interference, linguistic interference, cross-linguistic interference), is the use of a native-language pattern or rule which leads to an error or inappropriate form in the target language.
 It is the effect of the learners' first language on their production of the language they are learning.
-Interference (cross-linguistic interference), is the use of a native language pattern or rule which leads to an error or inappropriate form in the target language.2
+Interference (cross-linguistic interference), is the use of a native language pattern or rule which leads to an error or inappropriate form in the target language.